prateektrivedi21/Guess-Game/README.md

 # guess-game
 Are you getting bored and wanna explore something new.
-Don't worry here is the change to try your luck by Guess a Number which is lucky for you.
+Don't worry here is the change to try your luck by Guessing a Number which is lucky for you.
 Play and Enjoy.